 Agent Tre Smith of the Toronto Humane Society gave his opinion on cat ladies.
 “Animal rescuers” and “animal hoarders,” he says, are the same thing.
 They want to relieve the suffering of animals, but can’t stop taking in just one more.
 His point has validity, but I think simplifying it to that extent does a disservice to both animal rescue and the disorder of hoarding.

-To say that animal rescue and animal hoarding are the same is like saying that all antique dealers are hoarders.
-Some undoubtedly are, and more have the inclination.
 But a successful antique dealer or collector can love the objects without endlessly filling houses and barns with them.
 And a hoarder of objects can fill any amount of space with things and have no objective sense of their worth.
 It’s not a dichotomy of dealer/hoarder.
 It’s relative and on a scale of functional to dysfunctional.
 And there are grey areas where it’s hard to know if someone is an enthusiast or has a disorder.

 It’s the same for animal rescue and animal hoarding.
 There are clear-cut cases, with someone like Tre at the functional end of the animal welfare scale.
 The horror shows he sees in his job would be at the other, dysfunctional, end: the person with 300 dead and ill animals squashed into a one-bedroom house.
 In between, there’s a lot of grey.